simodalla/open-helpdesk/docs/ubuntu1404.rst

 ======================================================

-This guide will drive you to configure an ``Ubuntu 14.04`` (server) for afterwards install an OpenHelpdesk instance.
+This guide will drive you to configure an ``Ubuntu 14.04`` (server) for afterwards installation an OpenHelpdesk instance.
 Subsequent commands will be launched as ``root`` user.

 Pip and setuptools